paullouisageneau/libdatachannel/pages/content/pages/reference.md

 `cb` must have the following signature: `void myOpenCallback(int id, void *user_ptr)`

+It is called when the channel was previously connecting and is now open.

 ```
 int rtcSetClosedCallback(int id, rtcClosedCallbackFunc cb)
 ```

 `cb` must have the following signature: `void myClosedCallback(int id, void *user_ptr)`

+It is called when the channel was previously open and is now closed.

 ```
 int rtcSetErrorCallback(int id, rtcErrorCallbackFunc cb)